 Assessment Value Information

-You are encouraged to talk to an assessor if you have concerns about the assessment as it relates to your property value in July of 2019.
+You are encouraged to talk to an assessor if you have concerns about the assessment as it relates to your property tax notice.
 Please also keep in mind that the assessor does not set the tax rates in the municipality, and therefore cannot answer questions about property taxation.
 Nor can they answer questions about the amount of services you receive.
 For tax rate questions, for questions about services, or for general inquiries please contact the Town Office.

 Once you have compared your new assessment to its previous year's market value and to the assessment of similar neighbouring properties, and if you still have questions or concerns about your assessment, contact the Town’s Assessor, Tanmar Consulting Inc.